-We will follow-up as soon as possible.
+We will follow up as soon as possible.
 In general, we try to respond within two weeks.
-Please allow one week from the date of submission before contacting us about request.
+Please allow one week from the date of submission before contacting us about this request.

 Decisions about which requests we can support with are informed by the Fair Fight Bond Fund Advisory Committee—a group of impacted community members and allies.

 Who can apply: